-(Go to Part 1 here.
-Scroll down to the middle please to find “Article: The Hero’s Journey Structure for Writers of Narrative Non-Fiction and Feature Writers“)
+(Go back to Part 1 on this page.
+Find: “Article: The Hero’s Journey Structure for Writers of Narrative Non-Fiction and Feature Writers“)

-Now, after discovering Vogler’s book and taking a storytelling class on narrative structures by Uwe Walter, I would approach my outline in a slightly different way:
+Now, after discovering Vogler’s book and taking a storytelling class on narrative structures with Uwe Walter, I would approach my outline in a slightly different way:

 Interview for the Hero’s Journey stations

-In other words, ask the right questions to learn things like:
+In other words, ask questions related to each station on the journey to learn things like: